fatima-d09/SearchAlgorithm/README.md

 # SearchAlgorithm 🔍
-Simple examples of Linear, Binary, and Recursive Binary Search Algorithms for future to myself.
+Simple examples of Linear, Binary, and Recursive Binary Search Algorithms for future reference to myself.

 - Linear Search
 - Binary Search